-Univ welcomes a small cohort of Music students and works hard to make them feel at home in the close-knit College environment.
-Wherever possible, students are given a room with a piano or keyboard.
+At Univ, we work hard to make you feel at home in the friendly College environment.
+We accept a variety of qualifications besides the usual A-Level Music, including the BTEC Extended Diploma in Music and Grade 7 Music Theory.
+As a Music student, we aim to provide you accommodation with a piano or keyboard.
 The College also has music practice rooms, which all students are welcome to reserve and use.
 Music at Univ is a significant part of College life, both as an academic subject and a communal activity.
-Univ is home to an active and high quality choir that performs concerts, makes recordings and goes on tour regularly.
+We are home to an active and high quality choir that performs concerts, makes recordings and goes on tour regularly.
 In any given term there will usually be a varied and lively music scene in college with numerous concerts, recitals and open-mic nights.

 Resources